 Whether you personally celebrate Hanukkah or not, it is important to introduce children to all holidays celebrated around the world.
-Hanukkah is one of those holidays that has so much rich history and significance that it would be a missed opportunity to not learn more about it.
-Here are just a few activities that I’ve found to be fun and enlightening on the Jewish culture and the celebration of Hanukkah.
+Hanukkah is a holiday that has so much rich history and significance that it would be a missed opportunity not to learn about it.
+Here are just a few activities that I’ve found to be fun and enlightening on the celebration of Hanukkah.

-Students can use a white crayon to draw designs, messages, anything really!
+Children can use a white crayon to draw designs, messages, anything really!
 They won’t be able to see the design until later, so encourage them to just try their best.
-Then using water colors, they can paint their dreidels and reveal their hidden designs and messages!
+Then using watercolors, they can paint their dreidels and reveal their hidden designs and messages!
 Once dried, display these dreidels in the window as a nice decoration!

 Any chance to learn more about a cultural tradition always gets me excited!
-I think kids can get so caught up in their own traditions that they miss out on what others practice.
+I think children can get so caught up in their own traditions that they miss out on what others practice.
 This little craft can show so much meaning when they are making their secret messages since it correlates so well with what some scholars believe the dreidel was used for!
-This is a fun twist on an otherwise “normal” craft, so I think kids really respond well to that.

 Show the class the flag of Israel with this fun craft.
-Ask open questions like “what shapes do you see,” “why do you think it’s called the star of David,” and “who do you think David was?”
-Take a few minutes to explain the significance of who David was to the Jewish people and why the star of David is such an important symbol.
-Then, using painters tape, have the children make two triangles on their paper, one right side up and one upside down.
+Ask open questions such as “what shapes do you see,” “why do you think it’s called the star of David,” and “who do you think David was?”.
+Take a few minutes to explain the significance of who David was and why the star of David is such an important symbol.
+Then, using painter’s tape, have the children make two triangles on their paper, one right side up and one upside down.
 They will most likely need help with this step.
 Then using whatever color they want to use, traditionally blue, paint the entire paper.
-Once dry, have the students peel the tape to reveal the star of David!
+Once dry, have them peel the tape to reveal the star of David!

 Tip: See how many triangles they can count within the Star Of David!
 It’s more than just two!

 Learning about traditions is a great way to expand our knowledge in cultural studies.
-Allowing the children to keep track of the 8 days will help with counting, and painting always helps with hand eye coordination as well as dexterity.
+Allowing the children to keep track of the days will help with counting, and painting always helps with hand-eye coordination as well as dexterity.

-This can really allow children to blossom in creativity with painting different patterns on the tubes to make it their own.
-This project should be done over the course of two days so that students do not get tired, but I love it because while they are making it, you can play some Jewish music, chat with each other about family traditions, and work on social skills while painting.
+This can really allow children to blossom in creativity by painting different patterns on the tubes to make them their own.
+This project should be done over the course of two days so that children do not get tired, but I love it because while they are making it, you can play some Jewish music, chat with each other about family traditions, and work on social skills while painting.

-Tip: Display these hanukiahs around the classroom (or house) and use battery operated mini tealights inside of each tube. (you can buy a pack of 100 really cheap!)
-Each day, the students can “light” the battery operated tealight and it will look as if it is illuminated!
+Tip: Display these hanukiahs around the classroom and use battery-operated mini tealights inside of each tube.
+Each day, the children can “light” the battery-operated tealight and it will look as if it is illuminated!

-It is so important to enlighten our students on what other cultures celebrate and why.
-Sometimes our culture is so saturated in holidays like Christmas, that other holidays around this time like Hanukkah can get overshadowed.
+It is so important to enlighten children on what other cultures celebrate and why.
+Sometimes our culture is so saturated in holidays like Christmas, that other holidays around this time such as Hanukkah can get overshadowed.
 Take time at home or in your classroom to honor Hannukah.
-For more books to read aloud to your kids, try Amazon or this website that gives lists of great titles!
+For more books to read aloud, try this website that gives lists of great titles!